-39 40 1. specific, diagnosed academic needs to be remediated, 2. success-based intervention strategies to be used, and
+39 40 1. specific, diagnosed academic needs to be remediated, 2. success-based intervention strategies to be used, and must be provided with additional diagnostic assessments to determine the nature of the student's difficulty and areas of academic need.
+FS 1008.25 (4)(a)

-3. the intensive variety of remedial instruction to be provided, and

-42 43 4. monitoring and reevaluation activities to be employed.
+3. the intensive variety of remedial instruction to be provided, and 4. monitoring and reevaluation activities to be employed.
 FS 1008.25 (4)(b)